 What is an LVAD?
 A Beginner's Guide for Patients & Families

-LVAD (Left Ventricular Assist Device) is an implant that assists with the normal pumping action of the heart to supply blood.
+LVAD is an implant device that assists with the normal pumping action of the heart to supply blood.
 LVAD is usually implanted in patients who have terminal heart disease and are waiting for a major heart surgery.

 What is an LVAD?

-An LVAD, or Left Ventricular Assist Device, is a mechanical pump that helps the heart work more efficiently and move blood from the lower chamber of the heart to the rest of your body.
+An LVAD, or Left Ventricular Assist Device, is a pump that helps to pump blood from the lower chambers of the heart to the body.
 The lower chambers of the heart are known as ventricles, and when the device is implanted in the left ventricle, it is known as a left ventricular assistive device.
-It is also known as a mechanical circulatory support device as it helps with the circulation of blood.
+It is also known as a mechanical circulatory support device, as it helps with the circulation of blood.

 What are the indications of LVAD Implant Surgery?